spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 # Simple Example

 For the sake of simplicity, we will be using [StackBlitz](https://stackblitz.com/) to walk through the examples.
 StackBlitz is an online VS Code IDE for Angular and React.
+[Link](https://stackblitz.com/edit/react-ew1wzv) to all examples.

 Navigate to [StackBlitz](https://stackblitz.com/) and start a new project using React ES6.